Technical head Lowe could follow Rosberg out of Mercedes

-LONDON Technical head Paddy Lowe could be about to follow newly-retired Formula One world champion Nico Rosberg out of the door at dominant Mercedes.
+LONDON (Reuters) - Technical head Paddy Lowe could be about to follow newly-retired Formula One world champion Nico Rosberg out of the door at dominant Mercedes.

-The motorsport.com website reported multiple sources "with good knowledge of the situation" indicating that Lowe, who has helped Mercedes to win three successive constructors' titles, was set to join rivals Williams.
+The motorsport.com website reported multiple sources "with good knowledge of the situation" indicating that Lowe, who has helped Mercedes win three successive constructors' titles, was set to join rivals Williams.

-Mercedes, who were rocked by Rosberg's retirement announcement only five days after he won the title at the end of last month in Abu Dhabi, had no comment on rumors that have been rife since September.
+Mercedes, who were rocked by Rosberg's retirement announcement only five days after he won the title at the end of last month in Abu Dhabi, had no comment on rumors about Lowe that have been rife since September.

-There was no immediate response from Williams, who use Mercedes engines and whose Finnish driver Valtteri Bottas has become the bookmakers' favorite to replace Rosberg next season.
+Williams, who use Mercedes engines and whose Finnish driver Valtteri Bottas has become the bookmakers' favorite to replace Rosberg alongside triple world champion Lewis Hamilton next season, also had no comment.

+The BBC reported, without giving a source, that Williams had rejected a Mercedes proposal to slash the price of the team's engines in exchange for releasing the 27-year-old Finn but negotiations were expected to continue.

 Lowe started his F1 career with former world champions Williams in 1987, and spent six years there.
 The team finished fifth overall this year.